Workplace Trends London

 We’re excited this year to bring you some of the most thoughtful, inspirational, and relevant speakers for the workplace of today and upcoming future.

-There are just 30 super-early bird tickets available now – perfect for our most loyal and price-conscious delegates!
+There are less than a handful of super-early bird tickets available now – perfect for our most loyal and price-conscious delegates!

 Here’s the first of our exciting speakers.
 Register now to gain one of the few super-early bird rates!